apollolabsai/MultiPlex-Stats/README.md

 - **Viewing History** - Searchable table of all viewing activity
 - **Trend Analysis** - Daily and monthly viewing trends over time
 - **Remove Useless Content** - View and export data with zero lifetime views to free up space
+- **True Lifetime Playcounts** - Build lifetime play counts from full history so titles with multiple Plex keys are merged correctly.
+Some Plex servers assign multiple keys to the same title over time.
+We build a full-history cache so media page play counts are merged across those keys without slowing page load.

 ---